anttop/FAIR.m/add-ons/TBIR/README.md

 ## Usage

 % TODO: Add info that only matrix-free operators are supported at the moment.
+% TODO: Add info that only square geometries are supported at the moment.

 In order to use GPU support MATLAB may be required to be started with: